 The ecological, cultural, historical, and spiritual value provided by old-growth trees greatly exceeds the monetary value gained by harvesting them.
 Of OSU’s ~15,000 acres of managed lands, only about 3 percent consists of old-growth forests set aside from logging.

-In October, 2019, the Interim Dean of OSU’s College of Forestry changed the status of the remaining 36 acres of Old Growth near Sulphur Springs to “mature forest reserve”, protecting it for future generations.
+In October, 2019, the Interim Dean of OSU’s College of Forestry changed the status of the remaining 36 acres of Old Growth near Sulphur Springs to “mature forest reserve“, protecting it for future generations.
 This stand was formerly part of their “future harvest program”.
 While we are pleased with this progress, many other sections of old forest remain unprotected.
 We will continue to advocate for protection of old-growth stands and trees on lands managed by OSU.
+This includes the Elliott State Research Forest (where OSU has played the central role in developing a timber-centric research plan).